Sparse Spatial Transformers for Few-Shot Learning: Introduction

 \section{Introduction}

-With the availability of large-scale labeled data, visual understanding technology has made great progress in many tasks~\cite{pose2021pami,facalloss2020pami,Zhang2020pami}.
+With the availability of large-scale labeled data, visual understanding technology has made substantial progress in many tasks~\cite{1,2}.
 However, collecting and labeling such a large amount of data is time-consuming and laborious.
-Few-shot learning is committed to solving this problem, which enables deep models to have better generalization ability even on a small number of samples.
+Few-shot learning is committed to solving this problem, enabling deep models to have better generalization ability even on a few samples~\cite{41,42,43}.

-Recently, many few-shot learning methods have been proposed, which can be roughly divided into two categories: meta-learning~\cite{finn2017model,ravi2016optimization,chu2019spot} and metric-learning~\cite{vinyals2016matching,snell2017prototypical,sung2018learning,li2019revisiting,chen2020multi,chen2021multi}.
-The goal of meta-learning is to learn how to deal with new tasks in the process of learning multiple tasks.
-Metric learning focuses on learning a good feature representation or relation measure.
+Many few-shot learning methods have recently been proposed and can be roughly divided into two categories: optimation~\cite{3,4,5} and metric-learning~\cite{6,7,8,9,10}-based meta-learning methods.
+Optimation-based methods aim to learn transferable meta-knowledge to handle new tasks in the process of learning multiple tasks~\cite{3}.
+Metric-learning-based methods focus on learning a good feature representation or distance metric~\cite{7,10}.
+These methods have attracted widespread attention due to their simplicity and effectiveness.
+Therefore, we mainly focus on metric-learning-based methods in this paper.

-For feature representations, most of the existing metric-learning based methods~\cite{vinyals2016matching,snell2017prototypical,gcr2019iccv} adopt global features for recognition, which may cause useful local information to be lost and overwhelmed.
-Recently, DN4~\cite{li2019revisiting}, MATANet~\cite{chen2020multi} and DeepEMD~\cite{ZhangCLS20} adopt dense feature representations (i.e., deep descriptors) for few-shot learning tasks, which have been verified to be more expressive and effective than using global features.
-And another branch that enhances image representation uses the attention mechanism to align the query image with the support set.
-For example, Cross Attention Network (CAN)~\cite{CAN} and SAML~\cite{hao2019collect} use the semantic correlation between the support set and query image to highlight the target object.
+For feature representations, most of the existing metric-learning based methods~\cite{6,7,11} adopt global features for recognition, which may cause helpful local information to be lost and overwhelmed.
+Recently, DN4~\cite{9}, MATANet~\cite{12}, and DeepEMD~\cite{13} adopted dense feature representations (i.e., deep descriptors) for few-shot learning tasks, which are more expressive and compelling than using global features.
+Another branch that enhances image representation uses the attention mechanism to align the query image with the support set.
+For example, crossattention networks (CANs)~\cite{14} and SAML~\cite{15} use the semantic correlation between the support set and query image to highlight the target object.

-For the relation measure, existing dense feature based methods usually adopt a pixel-level metric and the query image is taken as a set of deep descriptors.
-For example, in DN4~\cite{li2019revisiting}, for each query deep descriptor, they find its nearest neighbor descriptors in each support class.
-Also, CovaMNet~\cite{li2019distribution} calculates a local similarity between each query deep descriptor and a support class by a covariance metric.
+For distance metrics, existing dense feature-based methods usually adopt a pixel-level metric, and the query image is taken as a set of deep descriptors.
+For example, in DN4~\cite{9}, for each deep query descriptor, these methods find its nearest neighbor descriptors in each support class.
+Additionally, CovaMNet~\cite{16} calculates a local similarity between each query deep descriptor and a support class using a covariance metric.